Home » WSL & Arch Linux

 Configure WSL settings

-Adjust WSL config in /etc/wsl.conf:
+Adjust local configuration file in /etc/wsl.conf:

 #